Submitted by Guest Blogger: Kathleen McLoud

 Belfry Mountain Trail

 The first trail on our scheduled trip was going to be the easiest and shortest one, Belfry Mountain.
-Since it’s only 0.35 mile it seemed to be the starting point where we could get our legs and backs warmed up for the other trails.
+Since it’s only 0.35 miles it seemed to be the starting point where we could get our legs and backs warmed up for the other trails.
 The road was gravel with a fire tower at the end.
 The views of the Green Mountains of Vermont and the lovely Champlain Valley made the short hike worth the trip.
 This would be a nice family walk; even with young children it would not be very difficult.

 Big Hollow/Coot Hill Trail